bleyerj/dolfinx_materials/_sources/demos/cvxpy/cvxpy_return_mapping.md

 For more details on the Hosford yield surface, see also [](/demos/elastoplasticity/Hosford_yield_surface.md).
 ```

-The Hosford yield surface in plane stress conditions is defined by:
+The Hosford yield surface in plane stress conditions is defined by (see also {cite:p}`bleyer2021automated`):

 $$
 f(\bsig) = \left(\dfrac{1}{2}\left(|\sigma_I|^a+|\sigma_{II}|^a+|\sigma_{I}-\sigma_{II}|^a\right)\right)^{1/a} - \sigma_0 \leq 0